Sports Watch Update June 2021

 Galaxy Watch 4

-Watch 4 is leaked in Feb 2021.
-Rumoured to have Wear OS.
+Galaxy Watch 4 is leaked in Feb 2021.
+Announced on 30 June with Wear OS

 |Rox 12.0 Sport June 2018 looks like a massive leap forward for the company.
 Highly competent bikenav|